-Scotland v Venezuela Women
+Scots beat Venezuela despite Castellanos stunner

 Post update

-Raiderlin Carrasco (Venezuela Women) wins a free kick in the defensive half.

 Attempt saved.
-Caroline Weir (Scotland) right footed shot from outside the box is saved in the bottom left corner.
-Assisted by Claire Emslie.
+Caroline Weir (Scotland) left footed shot from outside the box is saved in the bottom left corner.
+Assisted by Kirsty Hanson.

-Attempt missed.
-Fiona Brown (Scotland) right footed shot from outside the box is high and wide to the right.

-Offside, Scotland.
-Claire Emslie tries a through ball, but Fiona Brown is caught offside.